Public opinion: Relationship with U.S. presidency

 According to Robert Shapiro, public opinion and policy-making are fundamental to a democracy, which is linked to electoral accountability, meaning that the leader who was elected "will not deviate far from voters' opinion".
 A problem that arises when analyzing the data collected by researchers is how these issues that are "important" are selected when collecting the data about public opinion.
 It is hard to determine if there has been underdevelopment of certain issues.
 Another concern is how elites influence public opinion by persuasion and rhetoric, ultimately shaping policy-making.
-These two variables are ambiguous by nature and are hard to get to any conclusions, in most cases beyond the limits of research.
+These two variables are ambiguous by nature and make it hard to draw any conclusions, in most cases beyond the limits of research.
 Other variables to look at when analyzing the opinion-policy effect are the size of the majority public, election cycle time, degree of electoral competition, and the type of issue.
 For example, domestic affairs public opinion will be of greater importance than that of foreign affairs because of the complexity.

 Since presidents have the ability to influence their political agenda, it is easier for them to respond to public opinion.
 Since they are not an institution (like Congress), they can also "shift the standards by which the public evaluates their performance in office – away from policy concerns and towards more symbolic activities, image, and personality".

 A study by James N. Druckman and Lawrence R. Jacobs discusses how presidents collect their information for policymaking.
-They found that on one hand, they collect data about the public's preference on salient matters like crime and economy.
+They found that on one hand, they collect data about the public's preference on salient matters like crime and the economy.
 This reflects a populist type of democracy where the government portrays respect toward the people's views and they are connected.
-On the other hand, government institutions and elites believe the general populations' understanding of certain issued is limited, therefore they exercise autonomy when making these decisions.
+On the other hand, government institutions and elites believe the general population's understanding of certain issues is limited; therefore they exercise autonomy when making these decisions.

-Baum and Kernell have stated that a challenge that modern presidents face when trying to persuade public opinion is that there is so many different types of media, that getting people's attention is hard.
-New media alternatives has also caused on effect on presidential leadership as they now use them to be able to communicate younger generations, but targeting small groups of people.
+Baum and Kernell have stated that a challenge that modern presidents face when trying to persuade public opinion is that there is so many different types of media that getting people's attention is hard.
+New media alternatives has also caused on effect on presidential leadership as they now use them to be able to communicate with younger generations, but targeting small groups of people.

 Measurement

-The rapid spread of public opinion measurement around the world is reflection of the number of uses to which it can be put.
+The rapid spread of public opinion measurement around the world is a reflection of the number of uses to which it can be put.
 Public opinion can be accurately obtained through survey sampling.
 Both private firms and governments use opinion polls to inform public policies and public relations.